systopia/de.systopia.contracts/docs/contract-modifications.md

 * Pause - when a contract status changes from current to paused
 * Resume - when a contract status changes from paused to current.
 * Cancel - when a contract status changes from current to cancelled
 * Revive - when a contract status changes from cancelled to current.
-This change may be accompanied by other significant updates as defined in the update modification
+This change may be accompanied by the same significant updates that are defined in the update modification

 The extension replaces the default create membership form with a Create contract form.

-It provides Update, Pause, Cancel and Revive forms to that can be used to modify contracts.
+It provides additional Update, Pause, Cancel and Revive forms to that can be used to modify contracts.

 The edit membership form is left in place though extra validation occurs on this form to ensure that modifications made using this form fit the contract model.